alejoalvarez/java/Java 9/CollectionFactoryMethods.md

 ## Map Interface Factory Methods

-In Java 9, Map includes Map.of() and Map.ofEntries() static factory methods that provide a convenient way to creae immutable maps.
+In Java 9, Map includes Map.of() and Map.ofEntries() static factory methods that provide a convenient way to create immutable maps.

 Map created by these methods has the following characteristics.